What are today’s biggest insurance industry challenges?

 - Double down on what you’ve learned about your customers to make improvements that add up over time.

-With a telematics program, insurance carriers are discovering many small opportunities overtime to get new programs to market faster, to learn what consumers want and need right now, and to iterate on their offerings to stay relevant, valuable, and competitive.
+With a telematics program, insurance carriers can respond to insurance industry challenges by getting new programs to market faster, learning what consumers need, and iterating on their offerings.